 121.1 At the first Executive Committee meeting after a new Leadership Board is elected, the Executive Committee shall adopt rules for giving Board members due process before a vote to remove a Board member is taken, as well as for when a Board member may be censured and what the effect of censure will be.
 Once adopted, these rules cannot be changed until a new Board is elected.

 Adopted May 6, 2017

 Amended April 28, 2018

 Amended December 7, 2019

+Amended May 23, 2021